aopsahl25/final_project/README.md

 ### Multi-Part Prompting

-LMQL also uses multi-part prompt programs to enable enhanced controls over the LLM reasoning process and improve the accuracy of the LLM's output.
+LMQL also uses multi-part prompt programs to enable enhanced controls over the LLM reasoning process.

 For example:
 ```